-Building on Hyde’s unwavering commitment to helping students realize their unique potential in all areas, Hyde’s Academic Support Program emphasizes student ownership of the learning process.
-The program combines the most current knowledge of strategies for students with specific learning challenges with Hyde’s focus on developing independent learners and thinkers.
-This combined approach helps students to build both academic confidence and competence, important strengths for college and beyond.
+Building on Hyde School's unwavering commitment to helping students realize their unique potential, Hyde’s Academic Support Program, called Learning Connections, emphasizes student ownership of the learning process.
+This program develops individualized strategies for students with specific learning challenges.
+The Learning Connections team has a commitment to developing independent learners and thinkers.
+This approach helps students build academic confidence and competence – creating a foundation for college and beyond.

-*The program can aid students with a variety of learning needs including: ADHD, Executive Function Disorder, and mild specific learning disabilities.
+*The program aids students with a variety of learning needs including: ADHD, Executive Functioning Disorder, and mild-specific learning disabilities.

-- Learning Enhancement Services: Learning Enhancement services provide specific skill development in the areas of academic reading and writing, math fundamentals, executive function, language development, study strategies, and test-taking.
-Students receiving learning enhancement services meet in a structured, one-on-one or small group setting within the daily academic rotation.
-Led by Hyde faculty or highly qualified private tutors, these sessions typically replace a sixth class or study hall, and work in alignment with students’ other classes.
+Support services provide specific skill development during a class period of the academic day.
+Students receiving services meet in a structured small group setting within the daily academic rotation.
+Led by Hyde School faculty or highly qualified private tutors, these sessions typically replace a sixth class or study hall and work in alignment with the student’s core classes.